GreenBankObservatory/gbtcal/README.md

 This is the ugly duckling or black sheep of this group of classes, and is part of the reason why such a generic framework had to be constructed to cover all DCR calibration cases.

-The Ka receiver has only X polarization in it's first feed, and only Y in it's second.
-In addition it's beam calibration step is completely different from the other classes.
+The Ka receiver has only X polarization in its first feed, and only Y in its second.
+In addition its beam calibration step is completely different from the other classes.

-TBF: this class is a work in progress.
+It is currently _somewhat_ hacked together, but this reveals a yet-to-be-resolved shortcoming of the pipeline structure rather than some intractable problem.
+Basically, instead of fully delegating each pipeline step to its respective class, a `Calibrator` instead has a method for each pipeline step that in turn calls the respective class.
+The respective class then has a very limited scope -- it is typically operating on only a single feed, or polarization, etc. Ka breaks this model, and so instead of having an `InterBeamOperator` subclass it simply does everything inside its `interBeamCalibrate` method.
+Not the worst thing in the world, but it could definitely be cleaned up.

 ## Table Driven Behavior

 Much of the behavior for determining how to calibrate a specific set of DCR data is determined by the receiver is used.
 Instead of using conditionals to implement this receiver specific behavior, we use a table-driven approach.

-The file rcvrTable.csv contains this "receiver table", and is an enhanced comma-separated file used by rcvr_table.py to determine how each receiver's DCR data should be calibrated.
+The file `rcvrTable.csv` contains this "receiver table", and is an enhanced comma-separated file used by `rcvr_table.py` to determine how each receiver's DCR data should be calibrated.
 For example, the "Cal Strategy" column contains the name of the calibrator class that each receiver should use.
 Other useful columns are "Num Beams" and "Num Pols".

  This is similar to the wiki page: